kjschmidt913/cpdbProject/checkpoint1/README.md

 ### Which police units have average complaint_percentiles above the 75th percentile?

-First we ran a query to connect the data_officerhistory to data_policeunit
+First we ran a query to connect the data_officerhistory to data_policeunit:
 ```
 SELECT data_officerhistory.unit_id, data_policeunit.unit_name, data_policeunit.description, data_officerhistory.officer_id
 INTO units